Updated May 3rd, 2022:

 We are open to project ideas and will let you pursue projects/experiments that interest you if they fit within the end goal and budget of the community.
 We're happy to teach.
 Artists are also very welcome and if your artwork fits our vibe, look and feel, we would love murals/sculptures created.

-We currently have 3 dwellings for workawayers on the property.
-A 32 ft RV split into two units and a 12 ft tiny house on wheels.
+We currently have 4 dwellings for workawayers on the property.
+A 32 ft RV split into two units and a 54 sq ft tiny house on wheels, and our Bus which doubles as our community space and is becoming the overflow "bunk house" for the winter.

-Both dwellings require water to be hauled from the main tank for the time being.
-They both have electricity.
-The RV is equipped with a kitchen and a small fridge, the tiny house will have an outdoor community kitchen.
+All dwellings require water to be hauled from the main tank for the time being.
+They all have electricity.
+The RV is equipped with a kitchen and a small fridge, the tiny house has an outdoor community kitchen and cooler.

-We are taking extra precautions to deep clean/sterilize spaces between guests, we always wear masks when going out in public, use hand sanitizer, and avoid unnecessary trips.
-We ask our guest to do the same when they are out and about.
+We are taking extra precautions to deep clean/sterilize spaces between guests, follow CDC guidance, use hand sanitizer, and avoid unnecessary trips.
+We ask our guests to do the same when they are out and about.

 Our community is between Bisbee, Tombstone, and Sierra Vista Arizona.